kenankocadurdu/kenankocadurdu.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I’m Kenan Kocadurdu, a PhD candidate in Computer Engineering, specializing in Artificial Intelligence.
+I am Kenan, a PhD candidate in Computer Engineering, specializing in Artificial Intelligence.
 My research focuses on medical image analysis and personalized medicine.
 I have significant experience in developing AI-driven solutions for both healthcare and industrial sectors.

 With expertise in deep learning, computer vision, and bioinformatics, I am dedicated to applying technology to solve complex medical problems.